 - to explain the range of different competences and policy processes in the EU; - to identify the main actors and procedures in EU policy making, both for the adoption of EU internal rules that may affect UK interests, and in the EU's external action; - to outline how non-EU countries can shape EU policy outcomes, including through non-state and informal channels; - to summarise the new legal and institutional framework for UK-EU relations, and how they operate in practice - to consider how the UK may interact and work together with the EU on global issues, in line with the government's Global Britain ambitions.
 Trainers Edward Best is External Expert at EIPA.
 He combines academic expertise on EU affairs, long experience in training civil servants, and extensive involvement with the EU institutions.
 He has been delivering courses on EU policy-making across the EU institutions and in Member States since 2003.
 He can offer a broad range of insights and real-life examples drawn from his close collaboration in developing and delivering courses with EU practitioners and national officials directly involved in EU policy processes.
+Sabina Lange is Senior Lecturer at EIPA and Associate Professor on International Relations at the University of Ljubljana, where she received a doctorate for a thesis on strategy in EU foreign policy, case of Western Balkans.
+At EIPA she specialises in decision-making in the EU and in interinstitutional relations.
+Between 2015 and 2017 she was Senior Associate Analyst at the EU Institute for Security Studies (EUISS), where she dealt with institutional issues in EU external action and with security and foreign policy issues related to Western Balkans.
 Alexander Tuerk is Professor at King's College London.
 He has over 25 years' experience of teaching and research in EU law as an academic.
 He has been engaged with EIPA in training for EU agencies, the Commission and national civil servants for over 20 years.
 He brings insight into legal issues in UK-EU relations, having provided legal advice for a global law firm in aviation cases involving ground handling (EasyJet), mergers (Etihad), airport expansion (UK Department of Transport), and operating licences (private client).
 He has provided expertise to the House of Commons on EU agencies.
 Wolfgang Koeth is Senior Lecturer at EIPA.
 He has 25 years of experience working in and for the EU institutions, and brings insights into practical interaction between the EU and other actors in international settings.
 He was an assistant to an MEP and worked for the Commission in preparing Lithuanian accession.
 He was deputy head of the EC office in Pristina, in charge of liaison with stakeholders (UN, OSCE, EU Member States).
 He joined EIPA in 2009, where he trains EU and national officials on different aspects of EU external action, in particular trade, CFSP and enlargement.